 Since its designation in 1976, the United States has celebrated Black History Month annually in February.
 President Gerald Ford called upon the country to “seize the opportunity to honor the too-often neglected accomplishments of Black Americans in every area of endeavor throughout our history.”
 In Columbus, there are plenty of ways to do just that.
 Below, we’ve rounded up a number of events, exhibitions and activities for people of all ages to help you get started.

-Celebrate Black History at at local establishments and business throughout the month of February with this collective of multi-generational musicians of color performing high-quality jazz, classical, and hip-hop music.
+Celebrate Black History at the Columbus Museum of Art with this collective of multi-generational musicians of color performing high-quality jazz, classical, and hip-hop music.

 Learn More button